Abduhakimov-web/Meal-Planning-App/README.md

 - **Recipe Management:** Easily add, edit, and delete recipes with images and descriptions.
 - **Shopping List:** Generate a shopping list based on your planned meals.
 - **User-friendly Interface:** Intuitive design for seamless navigation.

-## Screenshots

-Include screenshots or GIFs showcasing the app's interface and key features.

 ## Getting Started